The Marvelous World of Shani: Byron Lars - The Runway Collection

 Byron Lars is an American fashion designer who was recruited by Mattel to design high-end collector Barbie dolls that were Afrocentric to introduce more diversity in the collector line.
 His first Barbie doll was In the Limelight, released in 1997, and it used the Nichelle face sculpt.
 The doll would be followed by Cinnabar Sensation Barbie 1998 who used the Asha face, and Plum Royale Barbie 1999 who used the Shani face.
 Lars was a fan of the Shani line before its cancellation, and sought to reintroduce the dolls via his series known as The Runway Collection.
 These dolls are credited for re-introducing the face sculpts and making them popular again amongst fans.

 S.I.S/So in Style Dolls

 In 2009, Mattel launched the So in Style doll line, said to be a spiritual successor to the Shani line from decades prior, as the line had a similar goal, of featuring exclusively black characters with ethnically correct facial features and fashion.
 Stacey McBride-Irby, designer of So in Style, was directly inspired by the Shani line for the new Afrocentric doll line.
 Just like with Shani, So in Style (also abbreviated as S.I.S) debuted completely independently from the Barbie line with its own characters.
 The line debuted with 4 main characters, Grace, Kara, Trichelle, and Chandra, all with their own unique face sculpt and skin-tone.
 When this line was also eventually discontinued, So in Style was retconned into the Barbie line as Barbie's friends, becoming a part of the Barbie line canonically.

+Appearances in media

+Due to the success of the live-action Barbie (2023) film by Greta Gerwig, Mattel announced on September 30, 2025 that they have teamed up with Amazon MGM Studios to create a live-action television series based on the Shani doll line.
+The series will be helmed by show runner Janine Nabers while Jennifer Breslow, head of television for Mattel studios, will oversee the project.